 False Vocal Folds

-The false vocal folds (or vestibular folds or ventricular folds or superior vocal folds) lie above the vocal folds.
+The false vocal folds (or vestibular folds or ventricular folds or superior vocal folds; pictured in blue) lie above the vocal folds.
 During swallowing, the false vocal folds (FVFs) squeeze together to help prevent food and drink from entering the airway.

 In extended vocal technique — the nontraditional extension of traditional vocal technique —, the false vocal folds can vibrate to produce a growl or they can be partially squeezed together to produce a grunt.